Well. So.

 And, years later, by the time the Lord Voldemort persona was now being identified as the leader of the group calling themselves Death Eaters, they may have felt they had other reasons to decide to keep quiet about it in public.

-The Death Eaters, after all, didn’t go “public” until some years after their successful prank on their elders.
+The Death Eaters, after all, didn’t go “public” until some years after that hypothetical (and successful) prank on their elders.
+Assuming there ever was such a prank.

 • • • •